PRODUCTION: A Diabolical Cat Seduces Franciska Törőcsik in Hungarian Romantic Comedy - FilmNewEurope.com

 “There are sources of inspirations, but they are rather distant.
 If I have to say something, it's Bridget Jones’s Diary meets Amélie,” Iványi added.

-Szeleczky graduated from the University of Theatre and Film Arts Budapest, and after a couple of remarkable short films (Rozgonyiék, Mióta velem jár), Cicaverzum is her first feature.
+Szeleczki graduated from the University of Theatre and Film Arts Budapest, and after a couple of remarkable short films (Rozgonyiék, Mióta velem jár), Cicaverzum is her first feature.
 It is lensed by Kristóf M. Deák, whose first full-length work was FOMO directed by Attila Hartung in 2019.

 Cicaverzum was developed in the Incubator programme started in 2015 to help young directors create their first feature film.
 The production was supported by the National Film Institute with 262 000 EUR / 100 m HUF.
 RTL Klub has joined as a coproducer and accounts for 15% of the budget.
 The romantic comedy is made from a total of 550 000 EUR / 200 m HUF, including the tax rebate.